scriptotek/python-novice-inflammation/_episodes/07-cond.md

 {% include modified.md %}

-In our last lesson, we discovered something suspicious was going on in our inflammation data by drawing some plots.
-How can we use Python to automatically recognize the different features we saw, and take a different action for each?
+How can we use Python to automatically recognize the different features in our data, and take a different action for each?
 In this lesson, we'll learn how to write code that runs only when certain conditions are true.